cubicibo/SUPer/README.md

 ### Example
 `python3 supercli.py -i ./subtitle01/bdn.xml -c 80 -a 100 --quantizer 3 --allow-normal --ahead --palette --bt 709 -m 10000 --threads 6 --withsup ./output/01/out.pes`

+### References
+- US20090185789A1 (Panasonic) - Stream shaping, decoder model, segments timing and stream compliance
+- US8638861B2 (Sony)- Segments syntax and buffering
+- US7620297B2 (Panasonic) - Decoder model, references management

 ### How SUPer works
-SUPer implements an encoding engine that exploits most of the Presentation Graphic format specification described in patents US8638861B2 and US20090185789A1.
-PG decoders, while designed to be cheap, feature a few nifty capabilities like palette updates, object redefinition and events buffering and shift all of the complexity on the encoder end.
-SUPer bears that complexity, analyzes each input images and encodes a sequence of similar images together into a single presentation graphic (bitmap).
-This dramatically reduces the decoding and composition bandwidth and allows to perform complex animations while the decoder is decoding the next bitmaps.
+SUPer implements an encoding engine that exploits most of the Presentation Graphic features presented in the aforementionned patents.
+These nifty capabilities like palette updates, events buffering and objects management must be taken care of by the encoder, which SUPer does.
+Notably, it analyzes every input images and encodes sequences of similar images together into a single presentation graphic (bitmap) to reduce bandwidth and enables for complex animations within the strict specifications.

-- Official PG decoders have a specified bandwidth and can refresh the display ever so often.
-The size of the largest graphic in an epoch sets the decoding time, and SUPer may be obligated to drop events sporadically to produce a compliant datastream.
+Decoders are specified to operate at a fixed bandwidth and can refresh the display ever so often.
+The size of the largest graphic in an epoch sets the decoding delay: SUPer may drop events sporadically to produce compliant datastreams.
-- Palette updates are instantaneous and not subject to decoding constraints.
-SUPer tries to use them whenever possible.

 ## Special Thanks
 - Masstock for advanced testing